bbkane/toddlerevents/README.md

 # toddlerevents

-Download and write local Bay Area toddler events to a README.
-This is meant for personal use, so I've hardcoded things instead of making them configurable.
+Find Bay Area toddler events (currently only from public libraries) to attend with my son that are outside of work hours.
+Updates https://github.com/bbkane/toddlerevents.bbkane.com each Friday and Monday.

+## Project Status (2025-01-24)

+This is "MVP" status... everythings hardcoded, there are bugs (see [issues]([url](https://github.com/bbkane/toddlerevents/issues))), and there are no tests.
+I plan to make it more useful to myself and others "at some point".

 ## Use